-- num_classes (Optional[int]) integer with number of classes.
-Not nessesary to provide for binary problems. - pos_label (Optional[int]) integer determining the positive class.
+- num_classes (Optional[int]) integer with number of classes for multi-label and multiclass problems.
+Should be set to None for binary problems - pos_label # (Optional[int]) integer determining the positive class.
 Default is None which for binary problem is translate to 1.
-For multiclass problems this argument should not be set as we iteratively change it in the range [0,num_classes-1] - average¶ (Optional[str]) - - 'micro' computes metric globally.
-Only works for multilabel problems - 'macro' computes metric for each class and uniformly averages them
+For multiclass problems this argument should not be set as we iteratively change it in the range [0,num_classes-1] - average (Optional[str]) - - 'micro' computes metric globally.
+Only works for multilabel problems - 'macro' computes metric for each class and uniformly averages them - 'weighted' computes metric for each class and does a weighted-average, where each class is weighted by their support (accounts for class imbalance) - None computes and returns the metric per class - max_fpr¶ (Optional[float]) If not None, calculates standardized partial AUC over the range [0, max_fpr].
+Should be a float between 0 and 1. - compute_on_step¶ (bool) Forward only calls update() and return None if this is set to False. default: True - dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step.

-- 'weighted' computes metric for each class and does a weighted-average, where each class is weighted by their support (accounts for class imbalance) - None computes and returns the metric per class - max_fprf (Optional[float]) If not None, calculates standardized partial AUC over the range [0, max_fpr].
-Should be a float between 0 and 1. - compute_on_step# (bool) Forward only calls update () and return None if this is set to False. default: True - dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process_group# (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fnf (Optional[Callable]) Callback that performs the allgather operation on the metric state.
+- process_group (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fn (Optional[Callable]) Callback that performs the allgather operation on the metric state.
 When None, DDP will be used to perform the allgather

-- ValueError If average is none of None, "macro" or "weighted". - ValueError If max_fpr is not a float in the range (0, 1]. - RuntimeError If PyTorch version is below 1.6 since max_fpr requires torch.bucketize which is not available below 1.6. - ValueError If the mode of data (binary, multi-label, multi-class) changes between batches.
+- ValueError If average is none of None, "macro" or "weighted". - ValueError If max_fpr is not a float in the range (0, 1]. - RuntimeError If PyTorch version is below 1.6 since max_fpr requires torch. bucketize which is not available below 1.6. - ValueError If the mode of data (binary, multi-label, multi-class) changes between batches.